 Dance for Parkinson’s is a national programme delivered in collaboration with our Hub Partner organisations.
 The programme extends opportunities for people with Parkinson’s across the UK to access regular dance and cultural activities and to engage with English National Ballet.

-Look out for the new term dates in Oxford in 2014, delivered in partnership with Oxford City Council.
-The first of our successful regional partnerships – this class continues in the autumn term inspired by the enchanting tale of Coppélia, touring to Oxford New Theatre in October 2014.
-Find out more about Dance for Parkinson’s in
+Look out for the new term dates in Oxford in 2015, delivered in partnership with Oxford City Council.
+The first of our successful regional partnerships – this class continues next term inspired by the innovative Modern Masters programme being performed at Sadler’s Wells in March 2015.about Dance for Parkinson’s in Oxford.

-Our fourth Hub Partner is the Cardiff based , an award-winning company presenting work by some of the most celebrated international choreographers alongside creations by new talent from Wales.
-Building on previous success in Cardiff, we begin our taster sessions in October and launch the full programme in spring 2015.
-Find out more about out programme in . ; the curator of the Jerwood DanceHouse, the home of dance in the East of England.
-DanceEast is both an agency for innovation and a cultural destination, offering a portfolio of activities that are simultaneously artist-centred and audience-friendly.
-We are pleased to be working with DanceEast to begin Dance for Parkinson’s in the east of England in October 2014.
-Find out more information on the programme in .
+Our fourth Hub Partner is the Cardiff based,an award-winning company presenting work by some of the most celebrated international choreographers alongside creations by new talent from Wales.
+Building on previous success in Cardiff, we begin our taster sessions in February and launch the full programme in April 2015. about out programme in Cardiff.

 English National Ballet acknowledges the generous support of P H Holt Charitable Trust, D’Oyly Carte Foundation, Paul Hamlyn Foundation and Westminster City Council.